Chris Morgan (American football)

-Chris Morgan is an American professional football coach and former guard who is the assistant offensive line coach for the Denver Broncos of the National Football League (NFL).
+Chris Morgan is an American professional football coach and former guard who is the offensive line coach for the Denver Broncos of the National Football League (NFL).

 College career

 After graduating from Killeen High School in Killeen, Texas, Morgan played college football at University of Colorado from 1995 to 1999, where he played as an offensive lineman.
 Morgan later received his master's degree in educational leadership from the University of Idaho.

 Coaching career

 Copperas Cove

 Morgan first coached as an assistant to the football team at Copperas Cove High School.

 Idaho

 In 2002, he served as a graduate assistant for Idaho.

 Westfield

 Starting in 2004, Morgan coached a plethora of positions, including offensive coordinator and special teams coordinator at Westfield High School, where he would coach until 2008.

 Oakland Raiders

 Morgan received his first NFL coaching job in 2009 when he was hired as the assistant offensive line coach for the Oakland Raiders.